zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 Now we add passwords for new users **without using the -c** command.
 As shown in the images here for the user **guestuser**

 Your commands should look something like this:

 ~~~
 htpasswd .htpasswd guestuser
 htpasswd .htpasswd anotheruser
 ~~~

-!!
-Please note that it's important to create passwords for the users in the order specified in your .htaccess file, or else you will get a password verification error. !!
+**IMportant note:** Please note that it's important to create passwords for the users in the order specified in your `.htaccess` file, or else you will get a password verification error. !!

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/17.png)
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/18.png)